yalue/rpio/README.md

 Additionally, this will likely not support all of the python functions.
 I am focusing only on the ones I need for another project at the moment.

+At the moment, this project only adds the `rpio.go` file, which uses cgo to expose the RPio functions.
+The C and header files have only been modified in minor ways, mostly to remove any usage of `Python.h`.